Thursday 18 January 1940

 British Homefront: Five workers at Waltham Abbey Royal gunpowder factory in Essex are blown up in a suspicious accident.

 Holocaust: The Gestapo executes 250 Jews outside Warsaw.
-This is due to the Nazis' arrest of Jewish-born-turned-Catholic resistance leader Andrzej Kott.
+This is due to the Germans' arrest of Jewish-born-turned-Catholic resistance leader Andrzej Kott.